IOCCC image by Matt Zucker

 Skip to Example Invocations.

-The Easter egg: Since Dawkins references the Infinite Monkey Theorem it simulates a monkey using a typewriter!
+The Easter egg: since Dawkins references the Infinite Monkey Theorem it simulates a monkey using a typewriter!
 This mode has the following changes:

 Selection is omitted; this means no sorting by fitness score (each offspring is initially set to be the first two in the list) but do pseudo-randomly select characters for every character in the target string; that is to say if the string is of length 28 (the default) then all 28 characters in each offspring of each generation will be assigned a pseudo-randomly positioned character in the keyboard.
 If you want to enable this specially you can use the -m option (-m for monkey).